dcpetty/p5js/night-sea/doc/README.md

 ### The first approach

-- Scan the `x` component from left to right and calculate `y = f(x)` for each small interval (including calculating the total arc length).
+- Scan the `x` component from left to right and calculate `y = f(x)` for each small interval (including calculating the total arc length) and save the (number of) `periods` periods of the (number of) `waves` waves in a 1D array.
-- The connected points appear to be evenly spaced along the non-linear wave, the connected-point `y` values cannot be calculated by *evenly spaced* `x` values, so calculate the total arc length divided by `points` (the number of points) to find the evenly spaced `(x, y)` points.
+- The connected points appear to be evenly spaced along the non-linear wave, therefore the connected-point `y` values cannot be calculated by *evenly spaced* `x` values, so calculate the total arc length divided by (the number of ) `points` to find the evenly spaced `(x, y)` points.
 - Collect the minima and maxima for each wave, since the connected points connect to minima and maxima on adjacent waves.
-- After rendering the [sine function](https://en.wikipedia.org/wiki/Sine_and_cosine), it appears that the periodic wave function may be made of piecewise [ellipse](https://en.wikipedia.org/wiki/Ellipse)s.
+- After rendering the [sine function](https://en.wikipedia.org/wiki/Sine_and_cosine), it visually appears that the periodic wave function may be made of piecewise [ellipse](https://en.wikipedia.org/wiki/Ellipse)s.
 That required implementing both `pointSine` and `pointEllipse` functions.
 - Finally, each connected point must be connected by [line](https://p5js.org/reference/p5/line/)s to minima and maxima on adjacent waves.

 ### The next approach

-This
+In implementing the first approach &mdash; including factoring the project into functions &mdash; a few things became clear.

+- The connected points only connect to the minima of the above wave when $\le k$ and only connect to the maxima of the below wave when $\ge k$.
+The other connected points connect to corresponding points on the below wave (when $\le k$) or the above wave (when $\ge k$).
+- Evenly spacing the connected points along the waves is best achieved with [polar coordinates](https://en.wikipedia.org/wiki/Polar_coordinate_system).

+This required sketching the geometric parameters of [*Night Sea*](https://www.visitpham.org/objects/72126).

 <iframe src="./night-sea.pdf#navpanes=0" width="50%" height="800px" style="display: block; margin: auto;" loading="lazy" referrerpolicy="no-referrer"></iframe>
 <!-- <hr>